-After taking a slew of online real estate investment courses, my wife’s friend, Bridget, came to me with questions about where to find the best leads on good off-market real estate deals.
+After taking a slew of online real estate investment courses, my wife’s friend, Bridget, came to me with questions about how to find the good off-market real estate deals to grow and investment business.
 Surprisingly, in one of her classes, she’d learned that you have a better chance of securing investment properties with potentially strong returns if you look for distressed homeowner leads that aren’t openly advertised.
 She’d also been given some ideas on where to find them.
 I was as curious about what her instructors had suggested as she was about which approach was best.
 So, we reviewed her options; then, I gave her a better one.

 But, as a new investor, you’re likely to discover that finding off-market properties that convert is at least as hard as it sounds.
 Below is how Bridget heard to do it and my opinion on the effectiveness of each.